kanishkdw/Wordpress-using-Docker/README.md

       volumes:
       db_data:

-Now, all you have to do is run the below command ;
+4.Initialize the docker compose ;
         docker-compose up

-Once it's done visit the--->>>  localhost:8000
+Once it's done you should be able to access the webpage via http://localhost:8000/wp-admin/index.php on your host machine                     localhost:8000
-in your web browser and land on the default Wordpress setup page.

 ![Screenshot 2024-07-22 161205](https://github.com/user-attachments/assets/ecc4e346-87c7-4ca9-b6d3-0884a72e121a)